ivartj/c-intro/README.md

     -lSDL

 In Unix-style development environments, these flags are typically provided by a tool called `pkg-config`.
 For instance, on my Mac OS X system, I can do this:

     $ pkg-config --cflags --libs sdl
     -D_GNU_SOURCE=1 -D_THREAD_SAFE -I/opt/local/include/SDL -L/opt/local/lib -lSDLmain -Wl,-framework,AppKit -lSDL -Wl,-framework,Cocoa

 `pkg-config`, or `pkgconf` which is an alternative I use on Windows, searches through .pc files installed with the libraries in which these flags are given.

+In a GNU Makefile the output of `pkg-config` can be used like this:

+    CFLAGS=$(shell pkg-config --cflags sdl gl glu sqlite3) LDFLAGS=$(shell pkg-config --libs sdl gl glu sqlite3)

+    prog: main.o lib.o
+    	$(CC) -o prog main.o lib.o $(LDFLAGS)

+    main.o: main.c
+    	$(CC) $(CFLAGS) main.c

+    lib.o: lib.c
+    	$(CC) $(CFLAGS) lib.c